mamchecker/mamchecker/mamchecker/r/cz/en.rst

     :format: html latex

-Correcting exercises can be automated.

 There are a lot of portals in the internet with content to explore and exercises for self check.
-This falls into a similar category, but with its own approach.
+It is obvious that the internet has still huge potentials in teaching and learning.

+Mamchecker is yet another approach.

 The main purpose:

-- Share exercise: everybody can to contribute exercises and content via github.
+- Automatically correct exercises

+- Infrastructure to organize teaching hierarchies (school, period, teacher, class, student)

+- allow teachers to quickly check the exercises of students

+- The use is of course not confined to schools.
+At universities, in private coaching, for autodidacts and companies, ... there are possible applications for Mamchecker.

-  Teachers, tutors, coaches, students, professors, autodidacts, ... well anybody can add exercises.
+  Teachers, professors, tutors, coaches, students, autodidacts, ... can add exercises.

+- Share exercise via `github <https://github.com>`_.

 - Exercise numbers are randomly generated.
 This way an exercise can be reused.
-  Students sitting next to each others will have different numbers and therefore cannot just copy the results.
+  Students sitting next to each others in class will have different numbers and therefore cannot copy the results.

-- Provide exercises to everybody who learns and wants to test himself.
+- Provide exercises to learners who want to check their understanding.

-- Help coaches to check the exercise given to student.

-The communication between coaches and students is a main design factor.

-Coaches can use Mamchecker remotely, but they can also use it in class.
+Mamchecker can be used remotely as well as in class.

-In class students can use the browser on their smartphones to get and answer exercises.
+In class students can use the browser on their smartphones to answer exercises.
-The teachers can immediately see, who answered correctly or who has not yet answered.
+Teachers can immediately see, who answered correctly or who has not yet answered.

-This way the teacher is faster to find those students that have not yet memorized something or have not yet understood a concept or a relationship.
+This way the teacher is faster to find those students who have not yet memorized something or have not yet understood a concept or a relationship.

-Students can do exercises immediately after the presentation in class in the same hour.
+Students can do exercises immediately after the teacher's explanation in class in the same lesson.
 This way the students

+- need to pay attention, because they will have to know immediately afterwards

-- have no time to copy from others
+- have no time to copy from others as some do with exercises only due in the next lesson

-- do not need to humiliate themselves by disclosing that they have not understood
+- do not need to admit that they have not understood, because the teacher sees, if they are unable to do the exercise.
-- do not need to overcome their shyness or uneasiness to hold up the whole class
-- need to pay attention because they will have to know immediately afterwards
+  Some students are too shy to ask.
+And there are other reasons, why student's incomprehension can stay unnoticed for too long.

-The teacher cannot look at the exercises at the same time, the software can.
+The teacher cannot look at all the exercises of a class at the same time, but the software can.

-To do it sequentially in class would holds up the students.
+To do it sequentially in class would hold up the students.
-If the teacher takes the exercises home there is an unwanted delay.
+If the teacher takes the exercises home there is an unwanted delay in feedback for the students.
-The time spent by a teacher to correct exercise is better invested in a good preparation:

-- how to motivate the students and a topic,
-- how to present the topic as easy as possible.
-- which questions to ask to practice and verify that the students have understood.

 More parallelism in class is very important in order to make the time spent there by the students worthwhile.

+The time spent by a teacher to correct exercise is also better invested in a good preparation:

+- how to motivate the students

+- how to present the topic as easy as possible

+- which questions to ask to practice and verify that the students have understood